 The proprietor dipped up tangy Turkish yogurt—which is Greek yogurt, but they insist that it was invented in Turkey and misbranded—with oodles and gobs of insanely flavorful local honey.
 It tasted so good that I raved about it for the next two days, and made @FareWhispers come back on our last day to find the store again.

-Then it was on to real lunch at Ciya Kebab, a real gem.
+Then it was on to real lunch at Ciya Kebab, a real gem (the chef and the Sofrasi part was recently featured in Netflix’s Chef’s Table).
 We started with lavash, a hollow Armenian bread often used for an appetizer, with marinated cheese.
 I know that’s not what it looks like…

 Next up we had lahmacun, Turkish pizza on a very thin flatbread.
 It’s yummy, though nothing super special.
 To give it additional flavor, you squeeze lemon juice on it and sprinkle flat parsley, then roll it up to eat.